johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 ```

 With this in place, we can run two overlapping requests.
 Let's go ahead and run the following two requests.
-You'll need to do this in two separate windows:
+You'll need to do this in two separate terminals, and you should launch the second request within 5 seconds of launching the first (to achieve the desired overlap):

 ```bash
 $ # run this in terminal 1, and be prepared to run the second one in terminal 2 a few seconds later